Tips for a slushy or lispy "s" sound

 TARGET WORDS

-For this specific approach I start by using a handful of targets words that end in “ts”.
+For this specific approach I start by using a handful of target words that end in “ts”.
 For example; bats, cats, hats, boots, coats, lights.

 You can use toys or pictures to prompt the child.
-If you use pictures there should be no written word.
+If you use pictures there should be no written word, just the picture on it’s own.

 Don’t mention the “s” sound!